The prescribed mean curvature measure equation in non-parametric form

+where the last equality follows from \eqref{eq:Leibniz_u_tilde_pair_prod}, the fact that ${\rm supp}(uT) \Subset \Omega$ and Lemma \ref{lem:div_comp_supp_no_trace}.
+Thus, this proves the lower semicontinuity of $\Jj_\mu$, since $\eps$ is arbitrary.
+Finally, it is easy to notice that the argument above also holds when we restrict the area functional on some open set $\Omega'$ such that $S \Subset \Omega' \subset \Omega$ since it is only important that $S_{2t} \Subset \Omega'$ for some $t > 0$.
+Therefore, the argument above allows us to prove also \eqref{eq:liminf_local_mu_2}. \end{proof}

-In the next two lemmas we prove some crucial estimates.
-The first is an upper bound of the Lebesgue measure of the sub-levels and the super-levels of any function $v\in \cS(\phi)$ in terms of the function $\phi$, the constant $L$, the energy value $\Jj_{\mu}(v)$, and the truncation parameter $M$.
+Now, we deal with the last part of the measure $\mu \in \tMm(\Omega)$; that is, the one concentrated on a Lebesgue-negligible set $\Gamma$.
+In the next two lemmas, we prove some crucial estimates that will allow us to localize.
+The first is an upper bound of the Lebesgue measure of the sub-levels and the super-levels of any function $v\in \cS(\phi)$ in terms of the function $\phi$, the constant $L$, the energy value $\Jj_{\mu}[v]$, and the truncation parameter $M$.